mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 ### On Legacy ID Management

 The main limitation of Legacy ID Management was that anonymous user states could become orphaned.
-This happens when an anonymous user was initially tracked on one platform or device, signs up as a user, and later moved on to another platform or device, triggering various anonymous events before logging in.
+This happens when an anonymous user was initially tracked on one platform or device, signs up as a user, and later on moved to another platform or device, triggering various anonymous events before logging in.
 The anonymous events on the second platform would be orphaned, resulting in duplicated users on Mixpanel.

-Aliasing on Legacy ID Management can only be done once, linking the identified User ID to the 1st Anonymous ID.
-Subsequent logins on a different platform or device where a user is identified again with the same User ID will tag subsequent events to the 1st Anonymous ID (from the 1st platform / device).
+Aliasing on Legacy ID Management can only be done once.
+Once a User ID is aliased to an Anonymous ID (typically on the 1st device where they started using your product), subsequent attempts to alias the same User ID to a different Anonymous ID (generate from a different platform or device) will fail.
 Here’s a diagram illustrating how a typical user journey on different devices ends up creating an ophaned user.

 ![image](/Tracking/legacy-id-management.png)